Alerrandro

-Alerrandro Barra Mansa Realino de Souza (born 12 January 2000), simply known as Alerrandro, is a Brazilian footballer who plays as a forward for Russian club CSKA Moscow.
+Alerrandro Barra Mansa Realino de Souza (born 12 January 2000), simply known as Alerrandro, is a Brazilian footballer who plays as a forward for Internacional on loan from Russian club CSKA Moscow.

 Career

 Red Bull Bragantino

 On 29 November 2019 Red Bull Bragantino signed Alerrandro from Atlético Mineiro in a €3 million transfer.

 CSKA Moscow

 On 17 February 2025, Alerrando signed a contract with Russian club CSKA Moscow for three seasons with an optional fourth season.

+On 30 January 2026, he moved on loan to Internacional until the end of 2026.